 However, this alone will not ensure the county’s economic stability for the long term.
 Citizens and officials alike recognize the need for broader economic-development opportunities to serve the county’s needs.
 High taxes and residents who have to drive long distances to work have become a reality, but robust planning policies and establishing a stronger job base and commercial sector are key to addressing these concerns.

-The HUB at La Plata is an innovative proposed mixed-use development for the northwest quadrant of Greater La Plata (near the College of Southern Maryland campus and the Hawthorne Country Club) that will combine housing and employment facilities.
+The HUB at La Plata is an innovative proposed mixed-use development for the northwest quadrant of Greater La Plata (near the College of Southern Maryland campus and the Hawthorne Country Club) that will blend desirable housing, employment and commercial spaces, retail and recreational venues, and natural assets.
 It can help this region grow jobs that are locally based, foster high-quality development, and integrate environmental stewardship close to where people can live, work, play and interact with others.

 According to the Maryland Department of Transportation (MDOT), of Charles County’s “resident workers” who commute, 52,952 or 77 percent travel to jobs outside the county.
 Furthermore, of states with the highest commute times, Maryland and New York have previously tied for the No. 1 slot, with a mean time of 32.3 minutes and Charles County currently has the second-highest commute time — 43.3 minutes — in the state.